bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 BokehJS
-    The JavaScript library that renders visuals and handles UI interactions for Bokeh plots and widgets in the browser.
-You don't have to write any JavaScript yourself.
+    The JavaScript library that renders visuals and handles UI interactions for Bokeh plots and widgets in the browser saving you the neeed write any JavaScript yourself.
 For more details, see the :ref:`devguide_bokehjs` chapter of the :ref:`devguide`.